finkelbert/ProPer_Projekt/README.md

 ### 3) ProPer visualization: Periograms
 ##### Prepare the main data table (create `main_df.csv`)

 The codes in `3) ProPer visualization (Periograms).Rmd` are designed to calculate and shape the *periodic energy* curve from the *periodic power* vector after the application of log-transform and smoothing functions.
 This is enough to achieve the first goal: rich 3-dimensional visualization of pitch contours, a.k.a. ***Periograms***.
-Periograms show the F0 trajectory whereby time is on the x-axis and frequency is on the y-axis---as in most common practices---while also reflecting the stregnth of the perceived pitch contour continuously in terms of the thickness and darkness of the F0 curve (see Albert et al. 2018, 2019).
+Periograms show the F0 trajectory whereby time is on the x-axis and frequency is on the y-axis---as in most common practices---while also reflecting the strength of the perceived pitch contour continuously in terms of the thickness and darkness of the F0 curve (see Albert et al. 2018, 2019).

 The first part of `ProPer visualization (Periograms)` presents adjustable presets that summarize the important variables for the periodic energy adjustment phase: